ptolem/csp-creation-kit/README.md

 # SafeStak [SAFE] Cardano Stake Pool Creation Kit

 ## Goals
- - Define a declarative representation of cloud infrastructure to host a Cardano stake pool.
+ - Define an executable declarative representation of cloud infrastructure to host a [Cardano](https://cardano.org/en/what-is-cardano/) stake pool
- - Write a set of core scripts to setup and initialise the cardano node software on the cloud VMs
+ - Write a set of scripts to setup and initialise Cardano core and relay nodes on the cloud VMs
- - Document the process of provisioning the infrastructure and get the pool up and running.
+ - Document the whole process and share it with the community to expand and strengthen the Cardano blockchain network

 ## Prerequisites (Windows 10)
  - **Azure CLI** [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-windows?view=azure-cli-latest#install-or-update)